-9 Quick Restaurant SEO Tips to Boost Your Google Search Visibility
+10 Quick Restaurant SEO Tips to Boost Your Google Search Visibility

 Reviews are often considered as part of a social media strategy and are an engagement tactic, but have a broader impact on traffic to your site through search results pages as well.

-Through the use of structured data markup, you can have your star ratings appear in search results and provide another compelling reason for a user to click to your site versus your competitor’s site.
+Through the use of structured data markup, you can have your star ratings appear in search results and provide another compelling reason for a user to click on your site versus your competitor’s.

 If you have online ratings that don’t reflect the quality of your restaurant, come up with a review strategy now to get as many reviews as possible to help bring up your score prior to implementing the code that will pull the ratings into the SERPs.